Snowboard: Step-in

 Although initially refusing to expose themselves to the risk and expense associated with bringing a step-in system to market, Burton chose to focus primarily on improvements to existing strap-in technology.
 However, Burton eventually released 2 models of step-in systems, the SI and the PSI, Burton's SI system enjoyed moderate success, yet never matched the performance of the company's strap-in products and was never improved upon.
 Burton never marketed any improvements to either of their step-in binding systems and eventually discontinued the products.

 Most Popular (and incompatible) step-in systems used unique and proprietary mechanisms, such as the step-ins produced by Burton, Rossignol and Switch.
 Shimano and K2 used a technology similar to clipless bicycle pedals.
 By the early-to-mid 2010s, Burton, Rossignol, and K2 Clicker step-in binding systems were no longer in production as the companies had opted to focus on the strap-in binding system.

-Burton later resumed production and sales of step-in bindings with the development of their brand new "Step On" binding and boot system.
+By the late 2010s and early 2020s, interest in alternative binding entry systems re-emerged, with newer designs aiming to address limitations identified in earlier step-in technologies.
+Snowboarders’ demand for faster and more convenient entry and exit compared to traditional two-strap bindings continued to influence product development.
+During this period, several distinct systems were introduced or reintroduced, including boot-specific step-in bindings, mechanically assisted rear-entry bindings, and modified two-strap systems that incorporate alternative entry mechanisms.
+Examples of contemporary approaches include Burton’s Step On system, Nidecker’s Supermatic binding, and the FASE Fast Entry System, each representing different design philosophies within the broader effort to balance convenience, compatibility, and riding performance.